2000 Dallas Cowboys season

 The 2000 season was the Dallas Cowboys' 41st in the National Football League (NFL).
 Cowboys owner Jerry Jones promoted the team's long-time defensive coordinator, Dave Campo, to be the fifth head coach of the Dallas Cowboys.
+For the first time since 1987 Michael Irvin was not on the opening day roster.
 This was also Troy Aikman's last season with the team.

 Offseason

 The loss of star wide receiver Michael Irvin to retirement led Jerry Jones to trade the team's first round pick in the 2000 draft and the 2001 draft to the Seattle Seahawks for wide receiver Joey Galloway.
 Pro Bowl cornerback Deion Sanders was also released after five seasons with the team.
 He later signed with the Cowboys' NFC East division rival Washington Redskins.
 Fullback Daryl Johnston also retired after the 1999 season.